Google, plagued by data and privacy issues, still rakes it in

 Add one more thing to the list: It's not making as much money as expected.

-In the last three months of the year, Google's parent Alphabet tallied $39.27 billion in sales, beating analyst estimates of $38.94 billion, the company announced Monday.
+In the last three months of the year, Google's parent, Alphabet, tallied $39.27 billion in sales, beating analyst estimates of $38.94 billion, the company said Monday.
 Earnings per share were $12.77.
 Analysts on average had expected $10.82 per share, according to Thomson Reuters.

 "With great opportunities ahead, we continue to make focused investments in the talent and infrastructure needed to bring exceptional products and experiences to our users, advertisers and partners around the globe," Ruth Porat, Alphabet's CFO, said in a statement.